Introduction: One Red Thread, Thousand Years of Protection

 To maintain the energy of your red string, we suggest using Smoke Cleansing with sage or palo santo.
 Moonlight Bathing during a full moon is another excellent way to refresh its symbolic vitality.
 If you want to learn more about material quality, you can visit the GIA Research website for details on fiber and gemstone care.

-When a red string bracelet naturally falls off, tradition suggests its work is done.
-It is believed that the string has absorbed all the negativity it can carry.
-At this point, you may choose to start a new intention with a fresh string from a reputable source like Gem-A Association experts.
+When a red string bracelet naturally falls off or breaks, tradition suggests its work is done.
+It is believed that the string has absorbed all the negative energy it can carry.
+At this point, you may choose to bury it in the earth to return it to nature, or simply keep it in a safe place before starting a new intention with a fresh string from a reputable source like Gem-A Association experts.

 Frequently Asked Questions